Azure/azure-powershell/src/Monitor/docs/latest-2019-04-30/Az.Monitor.md

 Gets an Log Search rule

 ### [Get-AzTenantActivityLog](Get-AzTenantActivityLog.md)
-Gets the Activity Logs for the Tenant.<br>Everything that is applicable to the API to get the Activity Logs for the subscription is applicable to this API (the parameters, $filter, etc.).<br>One thing to point out here is that this API does *not* retrieve the logs at the individual subscription of the tenant but only surfaces the logs that were generated at the tenant level.
+Gets the Activity Logs for the Tenant.
+Everything that is applicable to the API to get the Activity Logs for the subscription is applicable to this API (the parameters, $filter, etc.).
+One thing to point out here is that this API does *not* retrieve the logs at the individual subscription of the tenant but only surfaces the logs that were generated at the tenant level.

 ### [Get-AzVMInsightOnboardingStatus](Get-AzVMInsightOnboardingStatus.md)
 Retrieves the VM Insights onboarding status for the specified resource or resource scope.